Six urban art walks

 Pine Street

-This is where it all began: Kiefernstraße, which made headlines in the 1980s for its squatter scene, has long been known for its colorful, street-art-style facades.
+This is where it all began: Kiefernstraße, which made headlines in the 1980s for its squatter scene, has long been known for its colorful, street art-style facades.

-Toulouse avenue
+Toulouse Avenue

 The two parks parallel to Toulouser Allee are more than just the green lungs of the still young "Quartier Central" district.
 A visit is also worthwhile for architecture and street art fans.
-For the latter, there is a lot to see, especially under the Jülich Bridge.
+For the latter, there is plenty to see, especially under the Jülich Bridge.
 And while you're there: Birdie & Co. serves great coffee and delicious banana bread.

 Stop and smell the roses - Walk-By Exhibition